ytiurin/inlinescriptloader/README.md

 # Inline script loader

 Script loader that does not require a module definition and implements the `import`-like dependency injections.
-It downloads code via `XHR`, executes it using the `new Function` cunstructor and cache it in browser's local storage.
+It downloads code via `XHR`, executes it using the `new Function` constructor and cache it in browser's local storage.

 ## Usage